 The dropout performance of any buck regulator is affected by the R{DSON} of the power MOSFETs, the DC resistance of the inductor, and the maximum duty cycle that the controller can achieve.
 As the input voltage is reduced to near the output voltage, the off-time of the high-side MOSFET starts to approach the minimum value.
-Beyond this point the switching may become erratic and/or the output voltage falls out of regulation.
-To avoid this problem the LMR34206-Q1 automatically reduces the switching frequency to increase the effective duty cycle and maintain regulation.
-In this data sheet the dropout voltage is defined as the difference between the input and output voltage when the output has dropped by 1% of its nominal value.
-Under this condition the switching frequency has dropped to its minimum value of about 140 kHz.
-Note that the 0.4 V short circuit detection threshold is not activated when in dropout mode.
-Typical dropout characteristics can be found in Figure 16 and Figure 17.
+Beyond this point, the switching can become erratic, the output voltage falls out of regulation, or both.
+To avoid this problem, the LMR34215-Q1 automatically reduces the switching frequency to increase the effective duty cycle and maintain regulation.
+In this data sheet, the dropout voltage is defined as the difference between the input and output voltage when the output has dropped by 1% of its nominal value.
+Under this condition, the switching frequency has dropped to its minimum value of about 140 kHz.
+Note that the 0.4-V short circuit detection threshold is not activated when in dropout mode.
+Typical dropout characteristics can be found in Figure 8-9 and Figure 8-10.